MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 ### 2. How do you add support for a new version of the Avails XLSX template?

+Step 1: update the functions, constants, and enums in `com.movielabs.mddf.MddfContext`

-Step 1: update the enum `AvailsSheet.Version`
+Step 2: update the enum `AvailsSheet.Version`

-Step 2: add any required code to `AvailsSheet.identifyVersion()`
+Step 3: add any required code to `AvailsSheet.identifyVersion()`

-Step 3: the code in `AvailsWrkBook.convertSpreadsheet()` determines which XML version is matched with an XLSX version when validating.
+Step 4: the code in `AvailsWrkBook.convertSpreadsheet()` determines which XML version is matched with an XLSX version when validating.
 This will also need to be updated.

-Step 4: `XmlBuilder.makeXmlAsJDom()` must be updated to match the XLSX version to the correct class of `AbstractRowHelper`.
+Step 5: `XmlBuilder.makeXmlAsJDom()` must be updated to match the XLSX version to the correct class of `AbstractRowHelper`.
 It may also be necessary to create a new subclass of `AbstractRowHelper`.